 The other night, I was teaching a cooking class and a student was sautéing some vegetables.
 I sidled up to him and asked, “Can I teach you something?”
 Once he agreed, I told him that I have a theory that most people are either over-stirrers or under-stirrers, and asked which he thought he might be.
 “I’m probably an over-stirrer,” he said, and I nodded in agreement as he, yet again, gave the veggies a turn.

 It’s really common.
 You’re standing at the stove and it feels like you ought to be doing something.
 So you stir.

 Now if you’re making stir-fry, that’s a good thing.
 Stir-fry is all about crisp-tender vegetables cooked over high heat.
 Because the heat is so high, the food has to be moving near-constantly to become crisp-tender without burning.

-(Celebrating Chinese New Year?
+(Celebrating Lunar New Year?
 Try this Orange Chicken Stir-Fry with Rice Noodles.)

 But if you’re not stir-frying, that constant stirring isn’t such a good thing.
 Because it sacrifices browning.

 What’s so great about browning?
 Browning is flavor.
 Think about the difference between how a poached or microwaved chicken breast tastes versus one that’s been pan-seared.
 That difference is browning—it adds deliciously roasty, toasty, savory, rich flavors to foods.

 If you’re an under-stirrer, your food might cook unevenly or get overly browned (in other words, blackened and burned).
 Perhaps that’s why over-stirring is more common—because under-stirring poses the greater risk.